 - DO seek emergency medical care as quickly as possible.

 In all cases of eye contact with chemicals:

 - DO NOT use an eyecup.

 - DO NOT bandage, touch, or rub the eye.

-- DO flush the eye immediately with water or any other drinkable liquid for at least 15 minutes.
-Keep the eye wide open and hold under a faucet or shower, or pour liquid into the eye using a clean container.
+- DO immediately flush the eye with water or drinkable liquid for at least 15 minutes.
+Keep the eye wide open, hold it under a faucet or shower, or pour liquid into the eye using a clean container.
 If a contact lens is in the eye, flush over the lens even if this washes the lens away.